1871fotc/1871fotc.github.io/docs/about/terms-and-conditions.md

 ## Joining Friends of Toowong Cemetery

-The Friends of Toowong Cemetery is a community of people who share an interest in the history, heritage and preservation of Toowong Cemetery.
-Members help support the association's work by taking an active interest in its activities and objectives.
+The Friends of Toowong Cemetery is a community of people who share a passion for discovering stories, preserving heritage, and helping others connect with Queensland's past.

-As a member, you are asked to:
+As a member, you are expected to:

-- Keep your membership current and pay any membership fees when due.
+- Support the association's work and contribute to its activities and objectives.
-- Support the association's aims and contribute positively to its activities.
+- Share discoveries and knowledge, and help preserve the cemetery's heritage in ways that benefit current and future generations.
-- Treat fellow members with respect and act in a way that reflects well on the association.
+- Conduct yourself in a way that supports the reputation, interests, and values of the association.
-- Participate in meetings and vote on association matters if you wish to help guide the organisation's future.
+- Treat fellow members with courtesy and respect and seek to resolve disagreements constructively.
-- Respect the privacy of other members and use membership information responsibly.
+- Use association information and resources responsibly.
-- Work through the association's grievance process if any disputes arise.
+- Maintain your membership and keep your contact details and membership fees up to date.

-Members are encouraged to become involved in research projects, cemetery tours, heritage events, preservation activities, and other opportunities that keep the cemetery’s heritage and stories alive.
+Every member contributes in their own way.
+Whether researching a story, sharing knowledge, supporting events, caring for heritage, or simply encouraging others to value the cemetery's history, your involvement helps keep Toowong Cemetery's heritage and stories alive for future generations.

-For full details, read the [Friends of Toowong Cemetery Association Rules](#).
+For full details, read the Friends of Toowong Cemetery [Association Rules](#) and [Strategy](#).